Frequently asked questions about the Snowmobile Club

 Question: How do I join the club ?

-Answer: Currently it is possible to join the club.
-We have expanded the membership to 300.
-If you'd like to join fill out the form and send it in.
+Answer: If you'd like to join fill out the form and send it in.
 We especially would like members who are interested in helping out with the club activities.
 If you'd like to do something useful with other club members stop in the clubhouse at a meeting and we can discuss with you some ideas.

 Question: Where can I rent a snowmobile in the Laurel Highlands area ?